 Proof of business supported by a designated organization:

-- Prior to applying for a Start-up visa, the applicant must have the support of a designated organization as listed below and need to include a letter of Support with the application:
+- Prior to applying for a Start-up visa, the applicant must have a letter of support from a designated organization which needs to be included with the application:

 - Designated venture capital funds